catskull/catskullelectronics.com/_posts/2017-02-11-arduinoboyquickstart.md

 ## Details:

 Shipping is flat rate $6 in the US.
-International shipping should be around $12.
-I’ll send a PayPal request after you order for the extra cost.
-[Contact me](mailto:bro@catskull.net) if you have any questions!
+International shipping is flat rate $12.

 This is a bundle designed to help beginners get off the ground.
 It includes: